Eric Metaxas. Is Atheism Dead? Salem, 2021.

 A note to more orthodox readers: Metaxas assumes certain things about or for his audience.
 For the sake of his argument from design, he assumed a conventional Big Bang about 14 billion years ago without considering time-gravity and expansion anomalies and many other old-earth problems.
 For example, instead of a saying a worldwide flood caused mass extinctions, he credits an ancient asteroid.

 He affirms the Biblical dating of the Exodus at around 1500 B.C., which archaeology confirms, but says Abraham lived around 1700 B.C. which certainly does not account for the four hundred years of servitude in Egypt before the Exodus.
-In spite of the apparent contradictions of his uniformitarian understanding, he still points out the even greater contradictions and words games with the concept of abiogenesis, life from non-life.
+In spite of the apparent contradictions of his uniformitarian understanding, he still points out the even greater contradictions and word games with the concept of abiogenesis, life from non-life.
 It seems that modern atheism is taking people in the opposite direction, non-life from life.

 A Personal Postscript.
 I knew I was going to like this book when I first opened it up.
 It is dedicated to the memory of John Rankin and Thomas Howard.
 I never knew Tom Howard, but I knew people who knew and studied under him.
 I was always impressed with their sense of Christianity and culture.
 I knew John Rankin personally for about thirty years until his passing last year.
 He was a real scholar activist on the front lines of the culture wars.
 His approach to truth was profound, and his courage was admirable.
 I miss him and his work.
 I pray his written work will live on and grow in influence.